 “The 2018 Technician Award winners were selected because we felt they exemplify the positive impact that can be achieved when teachers and technicians have a shared understanding of the purpose of practical work and its effect on students’ experiences of science.
 Our 2018 award-winning technician teams (which includes one ‘sole’ technician) are all held to be integral to the success of science in their schools; valued and respected by colleagues and students alike.”

 “As would be recognised by all good science technicians, their contributions are numerous and wide-ranging … from behind-the-scenes tasks vital to the efficient day-day provision of varied and manageable practical activities … to more visible engagement in lessons and enhancement events.”

 “Examples include: checking and refining practical activities; trialling new ideas and equipment; co-running Science (or STEM) clubs; and adapting practical activities and equipment to better suit students with special educational needs and disabilities (SEND).”

 “What shines through about all Salters’ Technician Award winners (current and past) is their own passion for science and desire to further develop and then share their knowledge and expertise to help improve students’ learning and interest in science.”

-Congratulations to all the Award winners for all that they do to inspire their students through outstanding practical work in science.
+Many congratulations to all of this year's winners for all that they do to inspire their students through outstanding practical work in science.